Here we provide some of the Frequently Asked Questions and answers to help make your decision-making process easier.

 Since international schools accept students who may arrive in Japan from overseas at any time, applications for admission are accepted year-round.
 SIS, as well, does not set a fixed application deadline.
 The interested applicants should first find out more about SIS Tokyo, such as by signing up for a school visit and fill out an advance registration form.

-Yes.
-Starting with your second child, a 20% discount is applied to their tuition fees.
+Yes, starting with your second child, a 20% discount is applied to the tuition fee.

 SIS Tokyo accepts new students all year round.
-Since the new school year in Japanese schools starts in April, Shinagawa International School, of course, accepts students in April.
-They join the class appropriate to their age, according to our Admissions Policy.
+Since the new school year in Japanese schools starts in April, SIS may accept students then as well.
+The students will join the class appropriate to their age, according to our Admissions Policy.